“Where ya been, Trev?” my roommate Bill asks as I return to our dorm room around noon. “Out catting around with the frat boys?”

 “Whatcha laughin’ about, Country?
 We just got told we couldn’t perform here tonight.”

 “I was thinking that you two are too normal for here.”

-They looked at each other.
+They look at each other.

-“He’s right,” Alice concluded.
+“He’s right,” Alice concludes.
 “Let’s go home.”

 “Aw.
 We’re ‘sposed to climb the Hollywood sign next.”